First Midwest Bank features

 Unlike some online lending platforms, First Midwest Bank is a direct lender, meaning your personal loan comes from the bank, not a partner institution.
 Many personal loan companies make money by tacking on an origination fee, typically based on a percentage of your loan amount, but First Midwest doesn’t.
 Instead, it only charges a $150 documentation fee for processing your loan.

 However, it does not advertise any origination fees or late fees.
 To see if your loan is subject to any additional fees, make sure to read your loan terms before accepting an offer.

 How to apply for a loan with First Midwest Bank

 First Midwest Bank’s application process is straightforward and fast.
 Enter some basic information in the online application, including your name, Social Security number, employment information and income.
 The application also asks if you rent or own your residence.
 Homeowners have to provide some information about their monthly payment obligations, including mortgage payments, taxes and insurance.

-While it doesn’t specify a hard minimum, First Midwest states that it looks for a “good” credit score, but it will also consider other factors, including employment and income.
+While it doesn’t specify a hard minimum, First Midwest states that it looks for a good credit score, but it will also consider other factors, including employment and income.
 You’re also required to have at least five years of credit history that is free of bankruptcies, foreclosures, repossessions and other major credit issues.

 The bank will not tell you online whether your loan has been approved.
 It will call you either with a decision or to request identification and additional supporting documentation.

-Applicants can either upload the requested information or go into a physical branch.
+Applicants can either upload the requested information or visit a physical branch.
 When it’s time to sign and finalize your loan, you have the option to e-sign or do it at a branch.

-Before finalizing your loan, First Midwest will do a hard credit check with TransUnion, which can adversely impact your credit score.
+Before finalizing your loan, First Midwest will do a hard credit check with TransUnion, which can temporarily lower your credit score.